Table of Contents:

 First, launch the command prompt as Admin.
 In Windows 10 and 8, you can just right-click the Windows icon or you can press Windows Key + X and select Command Prompt (Admin).

 Else, you have to search for Command Prompt by typing the same in the search box.
 Now, right-click on the shortcut Command Prompt and select Run as Administrator.

 To use Diskpart to clean the drive, make sure the USB drive, SD card, or any other memory card that you want to clean is connected to your computer.

-- Type Diskpart command in the Command Prompt and press Enter.
+- Type the Diskpart command in the Command Prompt and press Enter.

-2. Type list disk command to know how many disks are connected to the computer.
+2. Type the list disk command to know how many disks are connected to the computer.

 If you carefully observe the image below; Disk 0 is 465 GB and Disk 1 is 4700 MB.
 The USB drive that we want to clean is 8 GB.
 By this, we know that Disk 0 is the computer’s internal drive and Disk 1 is the USB drive.